Bear-Witness-98/latex-basics/notes.md

 For compiling stuff with bibliography, you have to run the bibtex command (wtf?)

 run: pdflatex -> bibtex -> pdflatex -> pdflatex.
 Thats what's in the compile script

+For whatever reason, the Template I use for my CV should be run with:

+pdflatex sample.tex -> biber sample -> pdflatex sample.tex -> pdflatex sample.tex